benkeser/slapnap_supplemental/single_sensitivity/README.md

 ## Description

-This directory contains all code needed to reproduce the `slapnap` analysis of multiple antibody regimens.
+This directory contains all code needed to reproduce the `slapnap` analysis of single antibody regimens.
 The dependency structure of the code can be examined by studying the `Makefile`.
 See `make help` for more details on the components of the analysis.

 The code requires the following installed software:
 * `make`